Dazzybee/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 ### Select Mainnet

-First ask for network for which the validator is joining.
+First, select the network that the validator is joining.
 Choose `Mainnet`:

 ```text
 Use the arrow keys to navigate: ↓ ↑ → ←